mathjax/MathJax-docs/web/hosting.rst

 renderer rather than the CommonHTML output, as that does not require fonts to be loaded, so avoids the same-origin issue.
-Alternatively, you could install the MathJax TeX fonts as system fonts so that Firefox doesn't hav to try to laod them as web fonts.
+Alternatively, you could install the MathJax TeX fonts as system fonts so that Firefox doesn't hav to try to load them as web fonts.

-This is an unfortunate restriction for MathJax (though we understand their reasoning), but it is a limitiation imposed by Firefox's security model that MathJax can not circumvent.
+This is an unfortunate restriction for MathJax (though we understand their reasoning), but it is a limitation imposed by Firefox's security model that MathJax can not circumvent.
 Currently, this is not a problem for other browsers, though there is no guarantee that it won't be in the future.